UK Supreme Court enables $18.5 billion class action against Mastercard

 Merricks, who is being advised by law firm Quinn Emanuel Urquhart & Sullivan, alleges these fees were excessive between 1992 and 2008, that they had to be paid by businesses that accepted Mastercard payments from British consumers and were passed on through increased shop prices.

-Under the opt-out collective action regime, UK-based members of a defined group are automatically bound into legal action unless they opt out.
+Under the opt-out regime, UK-based members of a defined group are automatically bound into legal action unless they opt out.

 Critics say such regimes encourage claims without merit.
-But others argue they can offer an effective and economic route to compensation for consumers and businesses.
+Others argue they can offer an effective route to compensation for those whose claims are individually too small to warrant the legal costs of taking on large companies alone - and that grouping such claims together helps attract necessary funding.

-Kenny Henderson, a partner at law firm CMS, said the ruling could trigger many more large claims and a shift towards a class action culture associated with the United States.
+One such litigation funder, Therium, said it now expected to increase its investment allocation to competition class actions.

+Anthony Maton, the global vice-chair of law firm Hausfeld, which is advising on other class actions, said: “This is a revolution in English law.”

 ($1 = 0.7563 pounds)